esp-rs/std-training/book/src/01_intro.md

 ## Rust knowledge

-Basic Rust like [The Rust Book](https://doc.rust-lang.org/book/) Chapters 1 - 6, Chapter 4 Ownerhip does not need to be fully understood.
+Basic Rust like [The Rust Book](https://doc.rust-lang.org/book/) Chapters 1 - 6, Chapter 4 Ownership does not need to be fully understood.